Recreational Therapy (RCTH)

 RCTH 5214.
 Child Life Interventions.
 3 Credit Hours.

 This course examines Foundation of Child Life practice, including theories and methods used to reduce stress and increase child/family abilities to cope with illness and hospitalization.
 The course includes rationale and evidence for interventions related to techniques to prepare children for medical procedures, pain management, coping skills, family-centered care, and bereavement support.
-Students learn about credentialing requirements for Child Life Specialists, and are required to engage in field-based experiential learning.
+Students learn about credentialing requirements for Child Life Specialists and are encouraged to engage in field-based experiential learning.
 NOTE: Undergraduates may register for this course with permission of the instructor and must have completed course content in basic psychology and anatomy and physiology.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.